xi-frontend/xim/README.md

 If you have the `syntect` plugin installed, colors will be enabled by default, with two caveats:

-- you must have true colors enabled.
-Otherwise, some portions of text won't be displayed
+- You must have true colors enabled.
+Otherwise, some portions of text won't be displayed.
-- the default theme is for dark backgrounds
+- The default color scheme (for now) is `base16-eighties.dark`.